SSSD/sssd/contrib/ci/README.md

 Where `<USER>` is the user invoking CI.

+You may also want to allow passing DEBIAN_FRONTEND environment variable to apt-get on Debian, so CI can request non-interactive package installation:

+    Defaults!/usr/bin/apt-get env_keep += "DEBIAN_FRONTEND"

 On Red Hat distros a repository carrying dependencies missing from some distros needs to be added to yum configuration.
 See instructions on the [Copr project page](http://copr-fe.cloud.fedoraproject.org/coprs/lslebodn/sssd-deps/).